Marty Stuart: Career since the late 1990s

 Stuart released another album in 1999 called The Pilgrim.
 It charted only one single that year with "Red, Red Wine and Cheatin' Songs".
 A concept album based around a love triangle, the album featured vocal contributions from Pam Tillis, George Jones, and Emmylou Harris, as well as a poem recited by Johnny Cash.
 An uncredited review of the album in AllMusic was largely favorable, stating that "no one's idea of a commercial country album, one has to admire the sheer ambition of the project, as well as the guts it took MCA Records to release what amounts to a unique and deeply personal artistic vision."
 After this album proved to be commercially unsuccessful, Stuart left MCA in 2000.

 His next album was 2003's Country Music, released on Columbia Records.
 For this album, Stuart assembled a new backing band called Marty Stuart and His Fabulous Superlatives, consisting of Harry Stinson on drums, Kenny Vaughan on guitar, and Brian Glenn on bass guitar.
 Included on the albums were covers of Porter Wagoner's "A Satisfied Mind", Carl Butler and Pearl's "Sundown in Nashville", and Johnny Cash's "Walls of a Prison", as well as the Merle Haggard duet "Farmer's Blues".
 Two singles from the album both charted: "If There Ain't, There Ought'a Be" and "Too Much Month (At the End of the Money)".
 Thom Jurek of AllMusic wrote that the album "is relentless in both its attack and in the pleasure it provides to the listener.
 There are hot licks everywhere, with great songs, vocals, and a tapestry of moods, textures, and shades that serve to leave one impression: Stuart's radical experimentation of the last ten years has resulted in his finest moment thus far."

-In 2005, Stuart launched a custom record label, Superlatone Records, to issue overlooked Southern Gospel and Roots music recordings.
+In 2005, Stuart launched a custom record label, Superlatone Records, to issue overlooked Southern gospel and roots music recordings.
 Stuart released three critically acclaimed collections on Superlatone, Souls' Chapel, Badlands, and Live at the Ryman.
 In October 2005, Stuart released a concept album, Badlands: Ballads of the Lakota, which pays tribute to the Sioux culture in what is now South Dakota.
 In 2007, Stuart produced Porter Wagoner's final album on the predominantly punk label Epitaph Records.

+In August 2022, he signed with Snakefarm Records, his first record deal in nearly 10 years.
+He also went on tour with the Fabulous Superlatives in Europe, with scheduled performances in Sweden, Norway, Denmark, Germany, and Switzerland.
+Sam Williams, Hank Williams' grandson, was his supporting act.